Castex Technologies Ltd Directors Report.

 vi. they have devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively.

-The auditors report doesnt contain any qualifications, reservations or adverse remarks.
-The Report of the statutory auditor is given as an annexure which forms part of this annual report.
+The Auditor Report of the auditor is given as an annexure which forms part of the Annual Report.

 SECRETARIAL AUDIT REPORT

-The Board with the approval of resolution professional appointed M/s SN Jain & Co., Company Secretaries, to conduct Secretarial Audit for the financial year 2017-18.
-The Secretarial Audit Report for the financial year ended March 31, 2018 is annexed herewith marked as Annexure I to this Report.
-The Secretarial Audit Report has not contained any qualification, reservation or adverse remark
+The Board with the approval of resolution professional appointed M/s SN Jain & Co., Company Secretaries, to conduct Secretarial Audit for the financial year 2018-19.
+The Secretarial Audit Report for the financial year ended March 31, 2019 is annexed herewith marked as Annexure I to this Report.
+The Secretarial Audit Report has not contained any qualification, reservation or adverse remark.

 RECONCILIATION SHARE CAPITAL AUDIT REPORT